shnarazk/LubySequence/memo.typ

 = An efficient implementation

-Now we introduce a segmentation on Luby sequence.
+Now we introduce a segmentation on the Luby sequence.

-== segments
+== Segments

-We define *segments* as a monotone increasing subsequence in Luby sequence.
+We define *segments* as a monotone increasing subsequence in the Luby sequence.
 Here are the first 16 segments.
 Each segment is alternately in red and blue.

 #let luby = (1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 16)